ryunp/ahk-array/README.md

 # array_
 ## Conversion of JavaScript's Array methods to AutoHotkey

-Despite AutoHotKey (1.1.28 at the moment) supporting Arrays and Function Objects, there are no handy built-in methods for parsing Array data.
+AutoHotKey is an extremely versatile prototype-based language but lacks built-in iteration helper methods (as of 1.1.28) to perform many of the common behaviors found in other languages.
 This project ports most of JavaScript's Array object methods over to AutoHotKey.

 ### Ported Methods
 * concat